chris-dem/diss-project/README.md

 rustc --version: rustc 1.85.0 (4d91de4e4 2025-02-17)
 ```

-All the workshops
+All the workspaces
-come with the their own `Cargo.toml` files
+come with their own `Cargo.toml` files
-as well as the `Cargo.lock` configuration for the versioning we used.
+as well as the `Cargo.lock` configuration for the versioning of all the libraries.
-We warn that the target library may require `26GB` to install all the necessary dependencies.
+Total size of dependencies could add up to `26GB`.
-To download all the necessary libraries and build the project.
+To download all the necessary libraries and build the project run the command:

 ```bash
 cargo build